La Zoubida

-"La Zoubida" ([la zubida]) is a 1991 novelty song recorded by the French TV presenter and humorist Vincent Lagaf'.
-In May 1991, it was the second single from his album Le Lavabo.
-It became the summer hit of 1991, staying at the top of the French Singles Chart for three months.
+"La Zoubida" ([la zubida]) is a novelty song by French TV presenter and humorist Lagaf'.
+In May 1991, it was released as the second single from his album Le Lavabo.
+It became a hit in mid-1991, staying at the top of the French Singles Chart for 11 weeks.
 The song formed the basis for a side-scrolling platform game, Lagaf': Les Aventures de Moktar — Vol 1: La Zoubida, developed by Titus Interactive; the game would later be altered and released as Titus the Fox internationally.

 Lyrics and music

 In a humorous style, "La Zoubida" tells the story of a young North African girl called Zoubida, who lives in Barbès, whose parents have forbidden her to go dancing.
 The girl is saved by her friend Moktar, but, as he is a robber of "golden" scooters, the two end the night at the police station.
 These dubious clichés have earned the song some criticism.
 As for the music, the melody is repetitive and every sentence is echoed in the vocals.
 The music is taken from the traditional French song "Sur le pont du Nord", the lyrics and the overall structure being a parody of this folk song.

 The song was parodied by Les Inconnus.
-In the video, Didier Bourdon performs the song in the bed of Lullaby clip, on the music of "Close to Me" by The Cure.
+In the video, Didier Bourdon performs the song in the bed of Lullaby clip, on the music of "Close to Me" by the Cure.